-To capitalize on this abundance of at-home audiences, many streaming services have made strong pushes to acquire subscribers in the last year – including Disney's Disney+, AT&T's HBO Max, Comcast NBCUniversal's Peacock and more are in the works.
+To capitalize on this abundance of at-home audiences, many streaming services have made strong pushes to acquire subscribers in the last year – from Disney's Disney+, AT&T's HBO Max, Comcast NBC Universal's Peacock and more in-the-works.
 From major advertising spending for building awareness to creative pricing bundles, these services are attempting to differentiate themselves in their content and value to consumers.
-Comscore Ad Metrix Media Spend reporting indicates that Netflix, Disney+, Hulu, YouTube, and Amazon, accounted for $500MM in advertising spend in 2020 to promote their streaming platforms1.
+Comscore Ad Metrix Media Spend reporting indicates that Netflix, Disney+, Hulu, YouTube, and Amazon, accounted for $500MM in advertising spend in 2020 to promote their streaming platforms 1.

 In this article, we present a few interesting streaming services viewership insights from Comscore’s Total Home Panel, our flagship single-source measurement solution for providing granular insights into Over-the-Top (OTT), connected TV (CTV) and Internet of Things (IoT) device usage and content consumption.

 Top Streaming Services by Groups viewed on OTT Devices in the U.S.